 Drilling into the firewall steel will result in a hole(s) with very sharp edges.
-And thats not going to help when fuel or brake lines when they need to pass through it.
-Even electrical wiring will not like it.
-For this grommets are required to properly install and pass these items through the firewall.
+And thats not going to help fuel or brake lines when they need to pass through it.
+Even electrical wiring will not like these sharp edges.
+For this purpose grommets are required to properly install and pass these items through the firewall without chafing them.

-The first item to be installed on the firewall.
-Its bulky and large although not very heavy but dictates where everything else is going to be installed.
+This is going to be the first item to be installed on the firewall.
+Its bulky and large although not very heavy but it dictates where everything else is going to be placed.
 Some engine mounts include the nose gear of the aircraft, make sure that its wheel and all of that is ready too.
 You will need it after hanging the engine.

 This is usually one of the first items that get installed on the firewall after the engine mount, it will also need the lowest position.
 Make sure that should you plan to fly with fuel containing ethanol its rubber parts are suitable for that and that the fuel connections are large enough for the expected fuel flow.

-Some engines (Rotax 912/4) have their voltage regulator separately from the alternator, this item must be installed close to the battery with short thick wiring to keep voltage losses at a minimum.
+Some engine manufacturers (Rotax 912/4/5) ship their voltage regulator separately from the alternator, as such this item must be installed close to the battery with short thick wiring to keep voltage losses at a minimum.

-Next item of interest is the cabin heat box (in case of air cooled engines) or the hoses for the cabin heat radiator (water cooled engines) need to be installed.
+Next item of interest is the cabin heat box (in case of air cooled engines) or the hoses for the cabin heat radiator (water cooled engines).
+You will need heat resistant tubing toward the firewall.
 On the cabin side of the firewall there will be a deflector to control the airflow to the floor or to the windshield for defrosting.

-This is installed at the highest point on the firewall, above the level of the brake cylinders in the cabin.
-It also has a small hole drilled to let air in the reservoir.
+This is installed at the highest point on the firewall, above the level of the brake cylinders in the cabin so that any air will find a way out.
+It also has a small hole drilled to let air in or out of the reservoir.